Nimês Pina

-Nimês Miguel Martins Lopes de Pina (born 4 February 1983 in Guinea-Bissau) is a Bissau-Guinean footballer who is last known to have been dual-registered with AFC Totton and Blackfield & Langley in England.
+Nimês Miguel Martins Lopes de Pina (born 4 February 1983) is a Bissau-Guinean footballer who is last known to have been dual-registered with AFC Totton and Blackfield & Langley in England.

 Career

 Moldova

 Accepting an offer from Dacia Chisinau of the Moldovan National Division.
 In view of this, he participated in the 2007 UEFA Intertoto Cup.

 Romania

-Linked to SCM Râmnicu Vâlcea of the Romanian Liga II in 2008, the Bissau-Guinean was announced in their list for 2008, but was released that December with Slovakian Tomáš Labun.
+Linked to SCM Râmnicu Vâlcea of the Romanian Liga II in 2008, the Bissau-Guinean was announced in their list for 2008, but was released that December with Slovak Tomáš Labun.

 Malta

 Introduced on a short-term contract to Hibernians of the Maltese Premier League in early 2010 through Mawete Júnior, debuting in a 2-4 collapse to Valletta grabbing his first league goal in a 1-0 success over Qormi.

 Myanmar

 Phoned by an agent of an injured footballer to come to the Myanmar National League with Zwekapin United in 2013, he swapped them for Rakhapura United that April as their second foreigner on a contract that lasted until the end of August before becoming a free agent.

 Based on the experience, Pina stated that he was surprised how the people were in Myanmar were very religious and were not condescending about it.